underpin-project/model/dcat/README.md

   - The [odrl.jsonld](https://www.w3.org/ns/odrl.jsonld) context doesn't define such term.
     It aliases `"type": "@type"` but that means `rdf:type` and not `odrl:type`
   - None of the "action" examples show such "type" subnode
 - Uses a plain string "USE" as the value.
+But:
+  - The [IDSA Contract JSON schema](https://eclipse-dataspace-protocol-base.github.io/DataspaceProtocol/2024-1/negotiation/message/schema/contract-schema.json#/definitions/Action) uses prefixed URLs, and one of the allowed values is `"odrl:use"`
-But the [odrl.jsonld](https://www.w3.org/ns/odrl.jsonld) context specifies that it's a URL (`@vocab` means that by default it's resolved in the vocabulary namespace):
+  - The [odrl.jsonld](https://www.w3.org/ns/odrl.jsonld) context specifies that it's a URL (`@vocab` means that by default it's resolved in the vocabulary namespace):
 ```json
 "action": {
   "@type": "@vocab",